 How we help families

 We routinely meet with parents to discuss any concerns they may have about their children.
+In addition, some parents receive one-to-one support from our dedicated parent counsellor.

 How we help schools